erviveksharma/phonebook/README.md

 # Phonebook
-The same app is placed on http://provisdemo.com/phonebook/ , please always try it out there with same given credentials below to understand the basic functionalities offers by the application.
+The same app is placed on http://provisdemo.com/phonebook/ , please always try it out there with to understand the basic functionalities offers by the application.

 #Installation and Running